john-k-walton/Prologue-Oscillators/README.md

 ---------------
 **[NEW][9/16/25]**
-ElementsXplorer RC3 is up. includes double the trigger delay to approx 6ms to remove more schwing. added modulationoptions for LFO to Resonator Brightness and Strnegth. this pretty much wraps it up for now. enjoy!
+ElementsXplorer RC3 is up. includes doubling the trigger delay to approx 6ms to remove the rest of the initial pitch schwing. added modulation options for LFO to Resonator Brightness and Strike Strength. this pretty much wraps it up for now. enjoy!

 **[9/7/25]**
 ElementsXplorer RC2 is up. changes include Position as a new Envelope target (fun!) and a minor internal trigger delay that eliminates all or most fo the minor pitch 'schwing' the original model port had. yay!